Franc-Brs/flask-ol-postgis/README.md

-Tak the structure from here:
+Take the structure from here:

 https://testdriven.io/blog/dockerizing-flask-with-postgres-gunicorn-and-nginx/